 You’re never too far from a raw bar in Charleston and for good reason: the ocean is super close and fresh seafood is great.
 But when you want to turn a casual meal of oysters and shrimp into an event, head to The Ordinary on King St. This 1920’s bank-turned-restaurant serves a wide range of seafood dishes, but the main reason to come here is for the shellfish towers, which you can get in one, two, or three layers.
 Order a drink and a tower, along with a few shared plates like the crispy oyster sliders and snapper ceviche.

 Wooden shutters, white tablecloths, and really good Southern food are all things that come to mind when we think of “classic Charleston restaurants.”
 Really though, we’re just describing Magnolias in the French Quarter.
-This beloved spot serves upscale takes on fried green tomatoes, crab bisque, and shrimp and grits and is great for occasions when you want to eat somewhere just slightly fancier than you normally would, like for your parents’ anniversary or after a graduation.
+This beloved spot serves upscale takes on fried green tomatoes, crab bisque, and shrimp and grits and is great for special occasions when you want to eat somewhere just slightly fancy.
 Much like Charleston itself, it’s the kind of place where dressing up isn’t required, but you won’t feel out of place if you do.

 There are a lot of good spots to celebrate an anniversary or birthday in Charleston, but very few of them are as popular with locals as Slightly North of Broad.
 This French Quarter spot serves Lowcountry classics like oyster stew, steamed clams, and shrimp and grits and for the past 20 years has been slammed basically every night of the week.
 Definitely make a reservation if you can or put your name down and grab a drink at The Gin Joint next door while you wait.